rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

     -   Location: **Local**

--   Copy the connection string for later reference.
+-   Copy the connection string for later reference

 #### Exit criteria

--   A deployed SQL Database in the Azure Stack Tenant portal and a copy to the connection string.
+-   A deployed SQL Database in the Azure Stack Tenant portal and a copy to the connection string

 ## Exercise 3: Deploy Contoso Financial Web Application